XiYangEcon/XiYangEcon.github.io/index.md

 <details>
   <summary>Abstract</summary>
   <p>
-  This paper examines the causal effect of bank credit expansion on fertility by exploiting exogenous increases in bank credit supply coming from U.S. interstate branching deregulation between 1994 and 2005.
-Adopting the traditional dynamic difference-in-difference (DID) method and a newly developed staggered DID method, I find strong and persistent negative effects of state-level banking deregulation on fertility rates at both aggregate and individual levels.
-Decomposing this negative effect into a housing cost effect among renters, a housing wealth effect among homeowners, and a liquidity effect caused by easier access to credit among both renters and homeowners, I demonstrate that the housing cost effect is the dominant force.
+   This paper examines the causal effect of bank credit expansion on fertility by exploiting exogenous increases in bank credit supply induced by U.S. interstate branching deregulation between 1994 and 2005.
+Adopting the traditional dynamic difference-in-difference (DID) method and a newly developed staggered DID method, I find credit expansion caused by interstate branching deregulation decreases annual county-level fertility rates by 7 percent and increases the mean of maternal age by 0.37 percent, respectively.
+Moreover, I show the decreased and delayed fertility is mainly caused by a housing cost effect.
 These results reveal the critical role of financial market policies and housing affordability in explaining demographic trends.
   </p>
 </details>